klen/muffin/docs/configuration.rst

 .. code-block:: python

-    # the first argument is the app's name, the second a is [configuration module, the third is a reserved module
+    # Application arguments are configuration modules, first available will be used
-    app = muffin.Application('myapp', 'config.local', 'config.production')
+    app = muffin.Application('config.local', 'config.production')

 This configuration module path could be overriden by ``MUFFIN_CONFIG`` environment variable: ::

   $ MUFFIN_CONFIG=settings.local uvicorn your_project:app

-Also you can define default config parameter values while initializing your application:
+Also you can redefine config parameters while initializing your application:

 Configuration will be available through :attr:`app.cfg` attribute.

 .. code-block:: python

-  app = muffin.Application('myapp', DEBUG=True, ANY_OPTION='value', ONE_MORE='value2')
+  app = muffin.Application(DEBUG=True, ANY_OPTION='value', ONE_MORE='value2')

   assert app.cfg.DEBUG is True
   assert app.cfg.ANY_OPTION  == 'value'